hdl-registers/hdl-registers/doc/sphinx/rst/extensions/extensions_custom_generator.rst

 generation happens.

-The generator class inheriting from :class:`.RegisterCodeGenerator` means that it has the public methods :meth:`.RegisterCodeGenerator.create` and :meth:`.RegisterCodeGenerator.create_if_needed` just like the standard hdl_registers generators.
+The generator class inheriting from :class:`.RegisterCodeGenerator` means that it has the public methods :meth:`.RegisterCodeGenerator.create`, :meth:`.RegisterCodeGenerator.create_if_needed` and :meth:`.RegisterCodeGenerator.header` just like the standard hdl_registers generators.

-The custom generator class also has access to some useful functions that can be used when constructing the generated code.
+If the custom generator also inherits from :class:`.RegisterCodeGeneratorHelpers`, it has access to some useful functions for constructing the generated code.
-Used in the example above are :meth:`.RegisterCodeGenerator.header` and :meth:`.RegisterCodeGenerator.iterate_registers`.
+Used in the example above is :meth:`.RegisterCodeGeneratorHelpers.iterate_registers`.

 Running the example script above will yield the following result file: